Symbols for toric Eisenstein cocycles and arithmetic applications: Preliminaries

-To write down our explicit cocycle, it will be useful to specify an extension of this notation to \emph{any} tuple $(m_1,\ldots, m_k)$.
-However, we do not need to construct this extension on the level of geodesic simplices, but simply chains in $\text{Chains}(n)_\bullet$.
-Thus, we define a $\Delta$-\emph{extension} $E$ to be a collection of classes\footnote{This is somewhat abusive notation, since we are not necessarily saying that $[\Delta_E(m_1,\ldots, m_k)]$ is actually the class of the geodesic simplex when the tuple is not linearly independent.}
+To write down our explicit cocycle, it will be useful to specify an extension of the previous notation $[\Delta(m_1,\ldots, m_k)]$ to \emph{any} tuple of rays $(m_1,\ldots, m_k)$, even tuples failing to be acyclic or independent.
+Thus, we define a $\Delta$-\emph{extension} $E$ to be a collection of classes\footnote{This is somewhat abusive notation, since we are not necessarily saying that $[\Delta_E(m_1,\ldots, m_k)]$ is actually the class of a particular geodesic simplex when the tuple is not linearly independent.}

 for arbitrary tuples of rays $(m_1,\ldots, m_k)$ satisfying the following properties: \begin{enumerate} \item If the tuple $(m_1,\ldots, m_k)$ is independent, then